alexmcpherson/Ghost-Stories/README.md

 and hit `lvh.me:9393`

-Paste in your API key from Pivotal's Profile page, and drag the new link to your bookmark bar.
+Paste in your API key from [Pivotal's Profile page](https://www.pivotaltracker.com/profile "Profile Page"), and drag the new link to your bookmark bar.
+If you haven't made an API key before you'll need to click 'generate' to make one.

 From any Pivotal project view, click the bookmarklet, and you'll get a download prompt for a nicely formatted, professional PDF file.